The Park At Madison Station Boulevard

 Madison needs a new park

 Since 2021, we have accumulated hundreds of suggestions from the local community to shape their hopes for public space in Madison.
-We partnered with a dozen different partners to create a concept for a new park, adjacent to the new Madison Station Boulevard that is coming along beautifully.
-HDLA created the life-like renderings to bring excitement around the idea and is now creating a schematic design from community to get an idea of the construction cost.
+We partnered with a dozen different groups to create a concept for a new park, adjacent to Madison Station Boulevard.
+HDLA created the life-like renderings to bring excitement around the idea and is now developing construction documents to advance this design.

 This project supports our Guiding Principle for Parks + Greenways.
 Check out the Guiding Principles to learn more about our goals.